 Trauma responses do not start in the mind.
 They start in the body.
 Each traumatic event is stored in the memory of your body, which the cells remember.

 There is also a genetic component.
 Trauma changes the physical structures of your body, it imprints on it if you will.
-This means that generational trauma has an effect on how you react.

 What this means for us is that each trauma our ancestors have lived through is in fact written in our genetics and is passed down.
 This further increases the risk of more serious side effects when we ourselves face trauma.